josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧅_the_operator_may_not_know_the_customer.md

 WHO KEPT PERSISTENCE?
 WHO SOLD OR SHARED IT?
 WHO RECEIVED IT?
+WHO GENERATED THE REQUIREMENT?
+WHO COMMISSIONED THE OUTCOME?
 WHO PAID?
+THROUGH WHICH ENTITY OR INTERMEDIARY?
+WHAT DID THE PAYMENT PURCHASE?
+WAS THE COMMISSION BEFORE OR AFTER ACCESS?
+WERE THERE SEVERAL CUSTOMERS OR END USERS?
 WHO SELECTED THE TARGET?
+WHO CONTROLLED METHOD, TIMING AND SCOPE?
 WHO PROVIDED FOLLOW-ON TASKING?
+WHO DECIDED WHETHER TO CONCEAL OR PUBLICISE?
 WHO PUBLISHED IT?
 WHO AMPLIFIED IT?
 WHO USED IT AGAINST THE TARGET?
+WHO REUSED OR RESOLD THE ACCESS OR DATA?
 WHO CHANGED THE PHYSICAL PROCESS?
 WHO BENEFITED?
 ```